So, you have a borrower looking to finance on First Nations land?

 It’s also important to know what documentation you’ll require when the development is on First Nations Land:

-- Request a copy of the head lease and sub-lease from the borrower (they should have received this when they bought the property, or in the case of a purchase, they can get this from the vendor).
+- You’ll want to request a copy of the head lease and sub-lease from the borrower.
+They should have received this when they bought the property.
+In the case of a purchase, can get this from the vendor.

-- Ask the client for a copy of the most recent property tax notice.
+- You’ll need a copy of the most recent property tax notice.

-- If it’s a purchase, ask the borrower for a copy of the vendor’s title.
+- If it’s a purchase, you’ll require a copy of the vendor’s title.

 When a deal involving lending on First Nations land comes across your desk, contact the professionals at Kokanee Mortgage.